-The San Antonio & Aransas Pass (SA&AP) Railway entered Houston in 1888 from the west, crossing south of the downtown area and constructing a station at Polk Street.
-To make a connection with the T&NO main line near Englewood Yard, the SA&AP built an extension to the north, bridging Buffalo Bayou and crossing T&NO's Clinton Branch on the north side.
-On December 4, 1902, Tower 5 was authorized by by the Railroad Commission of Texas (RCT) for operation at this crossing with a mechanical interlocker having 12 functions (four home signals, four distant signals and four derails).
-Initially, RCT listed Tower 5 as being in "East Houston" but this was subsequently changed to "East of Houston", a location designation that persisted through the final detailed interlocker list published by RCT in 1931.
+The San Antonio & Aransas Pass (SA&AP) Railway entered Houston in 1888 from the west, crossing south of downtown and constructing a station at Polk Street.
+To access T&NO's Englewood Yard on the northeast side of Houston, SA&AP built an extension that bridged Buffalo Bayou and crossed T&NO's Clinton Branch a short distance beyond the north bank.
+On December 4, 1902, Tower 5 was authorized by the Railroad Commission of Texas (RCT) for operation at this crossing with a mechanical interlocker having 12 functions (four home signals, four distant signals and four derails).
+Initially, RCT listed Tower 5 as being in "East Houston" but this was subsequently changed to "East of Houston", a location that persisted through RCT's final interlocker list published in 1930.

 Historic Map, Tower 5 Location

 Above: The 1924 Sanborn map of Houston shows the T&NO Clinton Branch parallel to, and a short distance north of, Clinton Drive.
 It ran east / west along "Baron Drive" (which field examination suggests was never much of a street).
 The SA&AP crossed at Tower 5 running generally north / south, but as the map shows, the heading was really NNE / SSW at the diamond.
 Below: A magnification of the lower right area of the above image shows Tower 5 documented in the southwest quadrant of the crossing as a two-story "Off" [office] structure; both "Off" and the two stories imply that this was a regularly manned facility.
 The doorway was located on the south side of the building.
 The lack of a staircase marked externally implies that upper floor access was inside, perhaps a steep staircase or a ladder.